 In case of having the same sickness more than one time a year, these days will be accumulated.
 The period of 6 weeks will start again after one year has passed since the beginning of the first sick leave for the same sickness.

-And for new illness 6 months must have passed from the end of your last sick leave.
+And for new illnesses, 6 months must have passed from the end of your last sick leave.
 If you have a new sickness, then the 6-week period will start again too.

 Sick Leave with Private Insurance